HoiJean/djangoforbeginners-book/manuscript/ch4.md

 db.sqlite3 mb_project manage.py
 ~~~~~~~~

-**Side note**: Technically a `db.sqlite3` file is created the first time you run *either* `migrate` or `runserver`.
+**Aside**: Technically a `db.sqlite3` file is created the first time you run *either* `migrate` or `runserver`.
 Using `runserver` configures a database using Django's default settings, however `migrate` will sync the database with the current state of any database models contained in the project and listed in `INSTALLED_APPS`.
 In other words, to make sure the database reflects the current state of your project you'll need to run `migrate` (and also `makemigrations`) each time you update a model.
 More on this shortly.

 To confirm everything works correctly, spin up our local server.